ckiplab/han-transformers/README.md

 This project provides ancient Chinese models to NLP tasks including language modeling, word segmentation and part-of-speech tagging.

+Our paper has been accepted to ROCLING.
+Please check out our [paper](https://aclanthology.org/2022.rocling-1.21/).

 ## Dependency
 * transformers &le; 4.15.0
 * pytorch